benjaminabbitt/evented/README.md

 * Typescript (Node)
 * Python

-### First and a half
+### Second class languages
-First and a half languages are languages that the first class libraries should work with, but will not be tested.
+First and a half languages are languages that the first class libraries should work with, but will not have automated test suites.
 Some efforts may be made to make using these languages easier with the first class language support libraries.
+These may be promoted (looking at you, Kotlin) to first tier in the future.

 * Kotlin (JVM)
 * Javascript (Node)
 * F# (CLR)
 * Scala (JVM) -- Much synergy with this framework and Akka

-### Second class languages
+### Third class languages
-Second class languages will work by implementing GRPC endpoints based on the provided protocol buffer definitions.
+Third class languages will work by implementing GRPC endpoints based on the provided protocol buffer definitions.
+Support libraries and examples will not be available for them at this time, but they will work if they implement the GRPC contracts.
+I welcome examples and documentation for these to be provided by the community.

 * C++
 * Dart
 * Objective C